Quantization Algorithms#

 Impact on accuracy with different modes#

 For activation quantization, the calibration data based approach should work well in most cases.
-However, if a loss of accuracy is seen, quantizing activation using QAT can be used to recover the lost accuracy.
+However, if accuracy decreases, quantizing activation using QAT can be used to recover the lost accuracy.

 Accuracy data#